ldko/python-novice-gapminder/_episodes/12-for-loops.md

     2. Update the variable with values from a collection.

 ~~~
-# Sum the first 10 integers.
+# Sum the first 10 positive integers.
 total = 0
 for number in range(10):
    total = total + (number + 1)